angrycider/amazon-pinpoint-custom-channels/salesforce/sfdc_connected_app_setup.md

 - [ ] Make note of the **Consumer Key** and **Consumer Secret** as they will be needed in future steps.

+**NOTE: Please treate your Consumer Key and Secret as you would a password, making sure they are protected and NOT added to any source control system**

 ![SFDC Consumer Key 1](images/setup_11.png)
 ![SFDC Consumer Key 2](images/setup_12.png)